s-ilic/ECLAIR/README.md

 Description to be added soon.

-### Plotting results
+### Chain diagnostics and plotting results

-Description to be added soon.
+Detailed description to be added soon.

 ## Developing the code